Insolvent Debtors (England) Act 1813

 The Insolvent Debtors (England) Act 1813 (53 Geo.
 3. c.
-102) was an act of Parliament passed by the United Kingdom Parliament in 1813, during the reign of King George III.
+102) was an act of the Parliament of the United Kingdom passed in 1813 during the reign of King George III.

 It was enacted in response to the demands on the prison system imposed by the numbers of those being incarcerated for debt, and some concern for their plight.
 The act created a new Court for the Relief of Insolvent Debtors that remained in existence until 1861, under the jurisdiction of a newly appointed commissioner.
 Those imprisoned for debt could apply to the court to be released, unless they were in trade or guilty of fraudulent or other dishonest behaviour, by reaching an agreement with their creditors that ensured a fair distribution of their present and future assets.

+Subsequent developments

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1873 (36 & 37 Vict. c.
+91), which came into force on 5 August 1873.